-Knob Lake Trail Professional Review and Guide
+Knob Lake Trail Professional Guide

 "A loop hike, with a linear spur near the finish, that includes climbs up some of the highest hills in the Jackson-Washington State Forest.
 The path is narrow but easy to follow, and it is not often a busy place.
 The north-facing slope of the preserve, where Trail 5 is located, provides the moist environment necessary to the yellowwood, a tree found only in a few places in Indiana.